lemonberrylabs/evals-arena/README.md

 - [Zod](https://github.com/colinhacks/zod) - Schema validation
 - [Lucide Icons](https://lucide.dev/) - Beautiful icons

+## Adding a custom LLM provider
+Right now it's editing a bunch of files, not hard, but not easy either.

+We will make it easier.

 ## Security Considerations

 This application is designed for local development and educational purposes.
 In its current state: